Ask EDC: Quartz or Automatic Watches?

 Adam Molina, Senior Contributor

-Whether I reach for a quartz watch or an automatic one in the morning is dependent on what kind of day I think I'm going to have.
+Whether I reach for a quartz watch or an automatic one in the morning depends on what kind of day I think I will have.
 A no-nonsense quartz beater is my go-to for vacations, hiking, or any kind of out-of-the-norm activity.
-For me, that's the G-SHOCK 6900-PT1 (the baby blue collab that Hodinkee did with John Mayer).
-When I'm going to work, to the beach, or just hanging out on the weekends, I go with my DOXA SUB 300T automatic watch.
-It was made for underwater adventures, so I never have to worry about it getting damaged when I'm doing dishes or giving my dog a bath.
+For me, that’s the G-SHOCK 6900-PT1 (the baby blue collab that Hodinkee did with John Mayer).
+When I go to work, to the beach, or to hang out on the weekends, I go with my DOXA SUB 300T automatic watch.
+It was made for underwater adventures, so I never have to worry about it getting damaged when I’m doing dishes or giving my dog a bath.

 Jonathan Tayag, Senior Contributor

-Mechanical movements are like film cameras, inherently worse but fun. unless you're wearing a Spring Drive.
-Here's the thing though: I hate the sound of ticking quartz movements.
-And I also hate when the markers on a dial do not line up exactly with the seconds hand on a watch.
+Mechanical movements are like film cameras, inherently worse but fun. unless you’re wearing a Spring Drive.
+Here’s the thing, though: I’m not too fond of the sound of ticking quartz movements.
+And I also hate when the markers on a dial do not align exactly with the seconds hand on a watch.
 Mechanical/automatic movements get around that with a sweeping seconds movement.
-It's hard for me to justify spending hundreds of dollars on a quartz watch when affordable G-SHOCKS exist and they pretty much handle the practical accuracy requirement at that price point.
+It’s hard for me to justify spending hundreds of dollars on a quartz watch when affordable G-SHOCKS exist, and they pretty much handle the practical accuracy requirement at that price point.
 When we start getting into buying timepieces as works of art, I would prefer the insides be mechanical as part of the deal.
-While I usually wear my Bulova A-15 Pilot because of its unique dial and elapsed time functions, when it comes down to it I will opt for my G-SHOCK 5600 if I need to leave the house in a hurry.
+While I usually wear my Bulova A-15 Pilot because of its unique dial and elapsed time functions, when it comes down to it, I will opt for my G-SHOCK 5600 if I need to leave the house in a hurry.

 Raine Masangya, Editorial Assistant